itsjoshuagraves/digitalgarden/content/docs/articles/end of day ceremonies.md

 ---
 date: 2020-05-18
-linktitle: End of Day ceremonies, the key to sleeping better and staying focused during quarantine
-title: End of Day ceremonies, the key to sleeping better and staying focused during quarantine
+title: End of Day Ceremonies
-weight: 10
-tags: Focus
+tags: ["Artium"]
 originalURL: https://medium.com/thisisartium/end-of-day-ceremonies-the-key-to-sleeping-better-and-staying-focused-during-quarantine-7902b8e01339
 summary: "How to empty your brain at the end of the day so you're able to be present in your non-work life."
 ---